 Understanding patterns in shipping destinations can help to identify where you should be shipping from.
-If you’re shipping internationally and it’s costing you a lot of money, you may want to reconsider or instead work with an international fulfillment provider like ShipBob who has locations in the USA, Canada, and Europe.
+If you’re shipping internationally and it’s costing you a lot of money, you may want to reconsider or instead work with an international fulfillment provider like ShipBob that operates locations across the globe.

 For domestic orders, you can’t control or always predict shipping destinations, but you can control where you fulfill orders from.
-Working with a third-party logistics (3PL) company, you can utilize their warehouses to store your inventory and ship from locations that are closer to your customers.
+Working with a third-party logistics (3PL) company, you can utilize their ecommerce warehouses to store your inventory and ship from locations that are closer to your customers.

 This can significantly reduce your average shipping cost when you multiply out those cost savings across all orders.